How to Encrypt/Decrypt BitLocker with Bitlock Command Line

 What can I do if I forgot my BitLocker password?

-If you don’t remember your BitLocker password, you can still unlock the drive using the Recovery Key.
-If the Recovery Key is lost, professional tools like Magic Recovery Key by Amagicsoft can help you scan your system and recover the BitLocker Recovery Key.
+If you forgot the password, you can still unlock the drive using the BitLocker recovery key.
+If the recovery key is missing, tools like Magic Recovery Key can help you scan and retrieve it.

 Do I need administrator rights to use BitLocker command line tools?